Reflective programming: Historical background

 The earliest computers were programmed in their native assembly languages, which were inherently reflective, as these original architectures could be programmed by defining instructions as data and using self-modifying code.
-As the bulk of programming moved to higher-level compiled languages such as Algol, Cobol, Fortran, Pascal, and C, this reflective ability largely disappeared until new programming languages with reflection built into their type systems appeared.
+As the bulk of programming moved to higher-level compiled languages such as ALGOL, COBOL, Fortran, Pascal, and C, this reflective ability largely disappeared until new programming languages with reflection built into their type systems appeared.

 Brian Cantwell Smith's 1982 doctoral dissertation introduced the notion of computational reflection in procedural programming languages and the notion of the meta-circular interpreter as a component of 3-Lisp.

 Uses

-Reflection helps programmers make generic software libraries to display data, process different formats of data, perform serialization or deserialization of data for communication, or do bundling and unbundling of data for containers or bursts of communication.
+Reflection helps programmers make generic software libraries to display data, process different formats of data, perform serialization and deserialization of data for communication, or do bundling and unbundling of data for containers or bursts of communication.

 Effective use of reflection almost always requires a plan: A design framework, encoding description, object library, a map of a database or entity relations.

 Reflection makes a language more suited to network-oriented code.
 For example, it assists languages such as Java to operate well in networks by enabling libraries for serialization, bundling and varying data formats.
 Languages without reflection such as C are required to use auxiliary compilers for tasks like Abstract Syntax Notation to produce code for serialization and bundling.

 Reflection can be used for observing and modifying program execution at runtime.
 A reflection-oriented program component can monitor the execution of an enclosure of code and can modify itself according to a desired goal of that enclosure.
 This is typically accomplished by dynamically assigning program code at runtime.

 In object-oriented programming languages such as Java, reflection allows inspection of classes, interfaces, fields and methods at runtime without knowing the names of the interfaces, fields, methods at compile time.
 It also allows instantiation of new objects and invocation of methods.

 Reflection is often used as part of software testing, such as for the runtime creation/instantiation of mock objects.

 Reflection is also a key strategy for metaprogramming.

 In some object-oriented programming languages such as C# and Java, reflection can be used to bypass member accessibility rules.
 For C#-properties this can be achieved by writing directly onto the (usually invisible) backing field of a non-public property.
 It is also possible to find non-public methods of classes and types and manually invoke them.
 This works for project-internal files as well as external libraries such as .NET's assemblies and Java's archives.

 Implementation

-A language supporting reflection provides a number of features available at runtime that would otherwise be difficult to accomplish in a lower-level language.
+A language that supports reflection provides a number of features available at runtime that would otherwise be difficult to accomplish in a lower-level language.
 Some of these features are the abilities to: